MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/organization-management.md

 * Create one or more projects to segment work

 > [!NOTE]
-> For information about managing an on-premises Azure DevOps Server, see [Administrative tasks quick reference](/azure/devops/server/admin/admin-quick-ref).
+> If you're just getting started, see [Get started managing your organization](../../user-guide/manage-organization-collection.md).
+For information about managing an on-premises Azure DevOps Server, see [Administrative tasks quick reference](/azure/devops/server/admin/admin-quick-ref).

 ## Prerequisites